Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 3.x Break-bars and Crowd Control

-When playing the game you will sometimes encounter enemies that have a blue bar below their healthbar.
-This indicates that the champion can not be stunned instantly.
-It is needed to reduce that bar to 0%, at which point it slowly regenerates.
+When playing the game you will sometimes encounter enemies that have a blue bar below their health.
+This is a "Break-bar" and protects the foe from croud control effects.
+Using Crowd-Control abilities (alias CC) You can reduce this bar to 0, when this is complete the bar will begin to slowely regenerate and the foe will often become dazed and take increased damage.
+Break-bars are an important aspect to combat and should be broken as soon as the bar is filled again.

 ![breakbar](img/en/breakbar.jpg)

 To remove the bar players need to use Crowd-Control abilities (alias CC).
 There are different types of CC and you can see if a skill inflicts CC by reading the description.

 **Hard CC:**